dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 ##### Resource submenu actions

 Selecting the horizontal ellipsis icon in the **Actions** column opens a submenu with additional resource-specific actions.
-Consider the following screenshot of the resource submenu actions:
+In addition to the built-in resource submenu actions, you can also define custom resource actions by defining custom commands.
+For more information, see [Custom resource commands in .NET Aspire](../custom-resource-commands.md).
+For the built-in resource submenu actions, consider the following screenshot:

 :::image type="content" source="media/explore/resource-actions.png" lightbox="media/explore/resource-actions.png" alt-text=".NET Aspire dashboard resource submenu actions.":::